-A: At its highest point the main facility building will be 50 metres tall.
-The stack is required by the Environmental Permit to be 105 metres tall.
-Due to the geography of the Rookery South pit, which is approximately 10-15 metres below the surrounding ground level, this will leave around 90 metres of the stack visible and above ground level.
+A: At its highest point, the main facility building will be 50 metres tall.
+The stacks are required by the Environmental Permit to be 105 metres tall.
+Due to the geography of the Rookery South pit, which is approximately 10-15 metres below the surrounding ground level, this will result in around 90 metres of the stacks being visible and above ground level.

 A: No, the Rookery South facility will not be bigger than Wembley.
 According to Wembley Stadium’s own website, the internal volume of the stadium up to the roof, but excluding the arch, is 4 million cubic metres, which is some six (6) times that of the ERF.